onedata/onedata-documentation/docs/user-guide/oneclient.md

 ```

 This will start a Docker container with mounted spaces in `/mnt/oneclient`
-directory (inside container).
+directory (inside the container).
 They can be accessed from another terminal,
 for instance using:

 ```bash